-What happens when your trusted network monitoring tool is running on a server that crashes or loses network connection?
+What happens when your trusted network monitoring tool running on a server crashes or loses network connection?
 You will want to be alerted on this and also have the situation automatically remedied using a back-up/stand-by of another twin real-time network monitor application installation.
-High availability refers to the continuous availability of a monitoring system.
+High availability refers to the continuous availability of a network monitoring system.
 Every single network incident - device sickness, unhealthy bandwidth levels, DoS attacks etc., should be immediately brought to your notice so that counter-measures can be taken immediately.

 Failover and fail-back functionality ensures an always-monitored network environment by utilizing a secondary standby server.
 If a failure occurs in the primary server, the secondary server is readily available to take over and the database is secure.
 This ensures a hundred percent network and device uptime.